jorainer/metabolomics2018/README.md

 - [xcms-preprocessing-ioslides.Rmd](./xcms-preprocessing-ioslides.Rmd): R
-  markdown file that is rendered (with `rmarkdown::render("xcms-preprocessing-ioslides.Rmd")` into the html presentation for the conference.
+  markdown file that is rendered (with `rmarkdown::render("xcms-preprocessing-ioslides.Rmd")` into the html (ioslides-based) presentation for the conference.
+This file contains most of the R commands from `xcms-preprocessing.Rmd` but only few descriptions.

 - [xcms-preprocessing-bullets.Rmd](./xcms-preprocessing-bullets.Rmd): file with
   complete R code but strongly reduced descriptive content (in form of bullet points).
-This file is used for the interactive presentation in RStudio.
+This file is thought to be used for an interactive presentation with RStudio (i.e. live execution of commands).